Last Updated on April 19, 2023 by Emmanuel

 Will Shorter Cranks Help My Knees?

-By now, we can tell you that featuring your bicycle with shorter crank arms can lower the knee at 7.5 mm maximum flexion.
+We can only tell that equipping your bicycle with shorter crank arms can lower the knee at 7.5 mm maximum flexion.

 A shorter crank arm will enable you to sit 7.5 mm too low in the saddle, and the bike fitter will raise your saddle by 7.5 mm.